 Dusty has competed as a competitor on the American Farrier's Association Team and the World Championship Blacksmith Team.
 He also won the hard-earned Stonewell Striker of the Year for 2011.
 He has completed the F.I.T.S.
-Exam (Farrier International Testing System) which is an international farrier testing system and is now an Examiner with that organization and believes in further education through competition, certification and clinics.
+Exam (Farrier International Testing System) which is an international farrier testing system and is now an Examiner with that organization and believes in further education through competition, certification, and clinics.
+In addition, Dusty has earned the recognition of AWCF through the Worshipful Company of Farriers.

 He brings all these experiences back with him to his students.
 Dusty has been lucky to find a trade that he loves to do and his passion is teaching others to love their career and not just settle for a JOB.

 Jerry has been a farrier since returning from Vietnam in 1970 and has taught and apprenticed many young farriers over the past 45 years.
 He passed his Certified Journeyman Farrier certification at the age of 50 and has competed in many farrier competitions.
-Jerry has a shoeing business in Texas and in the Minco area and spends time with the students and teaches at the school.
+Jerry has moved his shoeing business from Texas to the Minco area and spends time with the students and teaches at the school.
+He is able to offer real-world experience as well as practical instruction to go along with his well-known laugh.

-Staci has been involved in the farrier industry through Dusty over the past 24 years and has served many roles with the school and farrier world.
-Staci has a Bachelor of Business Administration and a Bachelor of Science in Education and fills the role as the Administrator at the school.
-She will be in charge of getting students enrolled and curriculum as well as working with veterans receiving their earned benefits all other enrollment issues.
+Staci has been involved in the farrier industry through Dusty over the past 28 years and has served many roles with the school and farrier world.
+Staci has a Bachelor of Business Administration and a Bachelor of Science in Education and fills the role of the Administrator at the school.
+She will be in charge of getting students enrolled. curriculum and all other enrollment issues.
+She currently teaches business and computers at the local high school.
+Staci has written a practical study guide and a flashcard study system for preparing for the certification process called "Let's Get Practical" which is sold throughout the United States.

 F.S.H.S is blessed to have guest clinicians come to the school and teach on occasion.
 We host clinics at least once a month and our students travel to clinics while attending school.
 We feel it's important for students to get more than one perspective and what better way to do that than to expose our students to farriers around the world.